Basic crochet beanie pattern (free & beginner friendly)

-Whether you’re making your very first crochet hat or looking for a reliable go-to design, this soft and stretchy easy crochet beanie pattern is a must-try.
+Whether you’re making your first crochet hat or want a reliable go-to design, this soft and stretchy easy crochet beanie pattern is a must-try.
 With 7 sizes, clear step-by-step instructions, and a full video tutorial, you’ll have the confidence to create a beanie you’ll love—every stitch of the way.
-Scroll down for the full free crochet pattern.
+Scroll down for the full free basic crochet beanie pattern.

 Why this basic crochet beanie is great for beginners

-This free crochet beanie pattern for beginners is the ideal first hat project.
-You’ll learn how to crochet a simple beanie using only basic stitches and easy increases—perfect for building your skills without feeling overwhelmed.
+This basic crochet beanie is an ideal first hat project.
+You’ll learn how to crochet a simple beanie using only basic stitches and easy increases—perfect for building confidence without feeling overwhelmed.

-Perfect for gifts, craft fairs, and quick projects
+Perfect for gifts, craft fairs, and quick crochet beanies

 Skill level

-Beginner – This double crochet beanie pattern is perfect for beginners.
-It uses only simple stitches and easy increases, making it a great first crochet hat project.
-If you’re new to crochet, this is a fun and stress-free way to build your skills.
+Beginner level — This double crochet beanie pattern uses only simple stitches and easy increases, making it a great first crochet hat project.

 Materials needed